 Robert McCabe, 76, of Bangor, PA, was charged with multiple counts of securities fraud, wire fraud, and mail fraud.
 Attorney information was not available.

-According to a Department of Justice news release, McCabe is accused of stealing an estimated $1 million from more than 50 family members and friends between September 2010 and July 2020.
+According to a Department of Justice news release, the swindler from Northampton County is accused of stealing an estimated $1 million from more than 50 family members and friends between September 2010 and July 2020.
 He allegedly claimed that his company, McCabe Properties, had almost two million “founders’ shares” of an unnamed pharmaceutical company.
-He offered his victims a stake in those shares by selling them a similar number of shares of McCabe Properties, the release claims.
+He offered his victims a stake in those shares by selling them a similar number of shares of his company, the release claims.

-Authorities said McCabe purportedly sold the investment to his victims at between $2.60 and $2.70 per share, which was significantly less than the actual share price of the pharmaceutical company.
-In reality, however, McCabe Properties didn’t have any assets, so the shares McCabe sold to his investors were worthless, prosecutors allege.
+Authorities said the defendant purportedly sold the investment to his victims at between $2.60 and $2.70 per share, which was significantly less than the actual share price of the pharmaceutical company.
+In reality, however, his company didn’t have any assets, so the shares the defendant sold to his investors were worthless, prosecutors allege.

 “As alleged, McCabe is a fraudster who promised something that he had no intention of delivering,” said U.S. Attorney McSwain.
 “Here, according to the Information, he exploited personal relationships with trusting members of his own family and circle of friends, repeatedly lying about the investment he sold to them.
 This type of financial fraud has devastating consequences for the victims and must be aggressively prosecuted and deterred at every turn.”